abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

- After issuing a ping, the node joins the **proposal** list on https://explorer.shardnet.near.org/nodes/validators.
+ After issuing a ping,abd if it was successful, the node joins the **proposal** list on https://explorer.shardnet.near.org/nodes/validators.
  <br/><br/>

  ![proposal](../assets/staking/proposal.png "proposal")